infinum/rails-handbook/Development practices/Design patterns.md

 #### Solution
 Read more [here](https://revs.runtime-revolution.com/value-objects-in-ruby-on-rails-9df64bc8db34).
+[dry-rb](https://dry-rb.org/gems/dry-initializer/3.0/) is a Ruby gem that can be used for value objects.

 ### Null object
 Instead of returning null, or some odd value, return a Special Case that has the same interface as what the caller expects.